ultimape/garden/weeds/write-drafts/longform/probiotics/kefir-is-good.md

 I personally recommend Lifeway Kefir Brand.
 It has some very specific strains of bacteria involved in its fermentation that seem to have a good mix of health promoting properties.
 In particular it has many of the important health promoting bifidobacteria, as well as the well studied L. reuteri.

 Other mixes/strains ought to also help, but I can't vouch for their efficacy.
-I notice big differences in response in myself from the Lifeway brand compaired to others, but I also have a gut disorder that may make me particularly unique.
+I notice big differences in response in myself from the Lifeway brand compared to others, but I also have a gut disorder that may make me particularly unique.

 ### I'm Lactose Intolerant / Casein Sensitive

 Lactose intolerance is a common condition where people are unable to digest lactose, a sugar found in milk.
 However, kefir may be able to provide some relief for those affected by this issue.
 The beneficial bacteria present in kefir can help break down lactose and other sugars, making it easier for the body to absorb.

 For me personally, drinking kefir regularly actually lets me consume other dairy without lactose issues, completely eliminating the gas and bloating that I was getting.
-It was suprising how effective this was for me, and I no longer fear drinking milk.
+It was surprising how effective this was for me, and I no longer fear drinking milk.

 In addition to its probiotic properties, certain strains of kefir have been shown to produce enzymes that can partially digest casein, a protein found in milk that can be difficult for some people to digest.
 This means that even those who are sensitive to casein may still be able to enjoy the benefits of kefir.
 This is heavily dependent on the strains involved in the fermentation, so you'll may have luck with one over another.